scottbuckley/ethernaut-notes/README.md

 ```
 This is not quite as nice as the TruffleContract interface we have from Ethernaut's provided `contract`, but it's good enough for now.

 We just need to make 10 correct guesses, either from the Remix interface or from the Ethernaut console, and then we have completed the level.
+Depending on how fast the network is mining new blocks, this might take a while though.

-# Level 5: Telephone
+# Level 4: Telephone
 Looking at the code, this is very similar to the previous level, except that all we have to do is make a call via a deployed contract, without needing to calculate any parameters.
 I quickly built the following contract, using a similar method as in Level 4:
 ```
 // SPDX-License-Identifier: GPL-3.0